zencart/documentation/content/user/localization/orders_status.md

 ---
 title: Order Statuses
-description: Reflecting your backorder process using order status
+description: Reflecting your order fulfillment process using order status
 category: localization
 weight: 10
 ---

 ### What is an Order Status?

 The order status field is a value which encapsulates where the order is in your workflow.
 Zen Cart has the following default order statuses:

 - Pending
 - Processing